MAJOR FILMMAKER AWARDS

 The SLIFF shorts competition is officially sanctioned by the Academy of Motion Pictures Arts and Sciences, making the winners in the Best of Fest, Best Animated, Best Live Action, and Best Documentary categories eligible to submit for Oscar® consideration.

-The documentary-shorts jury is Alison Carrick, reference and outreach supervisor for the Department of Special Collections at Washington U. Libraries and co-director of “The First Secret City”; Diane Carson, professor emerita of film at St. Louis Community College at Meramec and film critic for KDHX; and Kyle Knight, popular collections manager at the St. Louis Public Library.
+The documentary-shorts jury is Alison Carrick, reference and outreach supervisor for the Department of Special Collections at Washington U. Libraries and co-director of “The First Secret City”; Frank Popper, director of “Gentlemen of Vision” and “Can Mr. Smith Get to Washington Anymore?”; and Ranell Shubert, producer of the "What’s Up with Docs" podcast and former awards competition manager at the International Documentary Association (IDA).

 Spotlight on Inspiration Documentary Award